simbabque/Mojo-Log-Colored/README.md

         $log   = $log->format( sub { ... } );

     A callback for formatting log messages.
+Cannot be passed to C<new> at construction!
 See L<Mojo::Log> for more information.

     # METHODS